 ***THIS BOOK IS NOW OUT OF PRINT***

-(But I have 300 copies!
-If you’d like one, send me an e-mail and we’ll work it out.
+(But I have at least 250 paper copies, and it’s still out for Kindle.
+If you want a signed copy, head over here.
 And hey–unlike getting it from Amazon–you’ll get a signed copy for no extra hassle!)

 (back to your regularly scheduled page)

 Here’s the trailer for SKY.
 Fun facts: my dad took most of the photographs in the first section, and my brother is the singer/songwriter you hear in the trailer–both songs!
 I love that this trailer is a family effort. : )

 Here’s an essay I wrote for the Children’s Literature Network about how SKY came to be:

 About ten years ago, I received a phone call.
 Before the caller finished saying, “Can I speak to Kirstin?”
 I knew who it was.
 Her voice had been embedded in my brain long ago.
 She wasn’t an enemy, but she wasn’t someone I ever expected to hear from again.
 “Frenemy” was the closest description I had for her.

 The caller was a high-school classmate, and I hadn’t talked to her since our graduation, 10+ years in the past.
 Small talk ensued as we caught each other up on our lives.
 Then there was a pause.